crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 	Try it and then record your experience in the [questionarie](https://docs.google.com/forms/d/1whhkFQ0ndN9E_XOsuqoxpRIAJcnUZqKKx1eAioyU9wg/viewform?usp=send_form).
 For your classifier analysis, you need to look at feature weights that have been learned, and will need to see the predictions the classifier makes for individual articles.
 Look at the [functions available to you](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) through the LogisiticRegression classifier to get you started.

 And with that- Good luck!
 Start early and have fun!
-If robots are going to run the world, the need to first know the difference between articles about gun violence and articles about the weather.
+If robots are going to run the world, they need to first know the difference between articles about gun violence and articles about the weather.
 So go!
 Make it happen!

 Don't forget to answer all of the questions in the [questionaire](https://docs.google.com/forms/d/1whhkFQ0ndN9E_XOsuqoxpRIAJcnUZqKKx1eAioyU9wg/viewform?usp=send_form) when you are done, and to submit your final classifier code, a picture of the tree you drew and the generated diagram of your optimal Decision Tree via turnin.